lowendguru/abna/README.md

 # Executing from command line
 This is a maven project.
 If Java and Maven are correctly configured in the host system, the test suite can be executed via the following command lines.

-To run all tests scenarios available in the folder src/test/resources/features/ use the command:
+To run all tests scenarios available in the folder `src/test/resources/features/` use the command:

 ` mvn clean integration-test `

-To run a subset of scenarios filtered by @tags use:
+To run a subset of scenarios filtered by `@tags` use the following line with the desired tags:

-`mvn clean integration-test -Dcucumber.filter.tags="@tag"`
+`mvn clean integration-test -Dcucumber.filter.tags="@tag1 or @tag2"`

 ### Test reports